emlid/emlid-docs/docs/reach/common/quickstart/connecting-to-the-internet.md

 ## Connecting to iOS hotspot

+!!! note
+	Starting with the iPhone 12 series, enable the *Maximize compatibility* option on its *Personal hotspot page*.
+This will switch its hotspot to 2.4 GHz and ensure connection to Reach.

 The video below explains how you can connect Reach to hotspot of the iOS device.

 <center>